SerkanSipahi/honey.glass/src/content/blog/the-never-type-in-typescript.md

 //   ^? never
 ```

-If we apply a `keyof` to an empty object type in TypeScript we get **never**.
+If we apply a `keyof` to an empty object type in TypeScript we get <span class="hyphens-none">**never**</span>.
 The same applies to JavaScript.
 In both cases an empty object cannot contain anything.

 As we've learned in the article, TypeScript essentially tries to mirror the behavior of JavaScript at compile time on a type level.